Carter Bar

 Carter Bar is a pass in the Cheviot Hills, on the Anglo-Scottish border.
-It lies east of Carter Fell at the head of Redesdale, and is crossed by the A68 road as it runs north towards Teviotdale.
+It lies north-east of Carter Fell at the head of Redesdale, and is crossed by the A68 road as it runs north towards Jedburgh and Teviotdale.

 The name "Carter Bar" is relatively modern, and refers to a toll-gate that once stood here.
-Historically, Carter Bar was known as the Redeswire, from the Scots word swire meaning "col" or "pass".
-The Redeswire Fray, fought here in 1575, was the last significant battle between England and Scotland.
+Historically, the pass was known as the Redeswire, from the Scots word swire meaning "col" or "pass".
+The Redeswire Fray, the last skirmish between England and Scotland, was fought here in 1575.

 History

 Carter Bar was the location of the "truce days", at which the wardens of the English and Scottish marches would meet to dispense cross-border justice.
 Truce days were also held at Carlisle and Berwick-upon-Tweed.

 In 1575, Carter Bar was the scene of the Raid of the Redeswire, one of the last large-scale battles between the English and the Scots.

-In the 19th century a toll road was constructed from Carter Bar to the market town of Hawick, necessitating the building of the Bonchester Bridge over Rule Water.
+In the 19th century a toll road was constructed from Carter Bar to the market town of Hawick, necessitating the building of the Bonchester Bridge over the Rule Water.